isomerpages/mlaw-ccpit/_speakers-and-moderators/1-keynote-speeches.md

     <div class="col">
       <p>
       <b class="speaker-name">Professor LYU Zhongmei</b><br>
-       <b>Member of the Standing Committee of CPPCC National Committee, Deputy Resident Director of the Committee on Social and Legal Affairs of CPPCC National Committee; Vice President of China Law Society <br> <br></b>
+       <b>Member of the Standing Committee and Deputy Resident Director of the Committee on Social and Legal Affairs of the Chinese People's Political Consultative Conference (CPPCC) National Committee; Vice President of China Law Society <br> <br></b>
 LYU Zhongmei, female, a member of Chinese Peasants and Workers Democratic Party (CPWDP), LL.D and Professor.
 She serves as a member of the Standing Committee and Deputy Resident Director of the Committee on Social and Legal Affairs of the Chinese People's Political Consultative Conference (CPPCC) National Committee.
 She is Vice President of China Law Society, President of the Environment and Resources Law Society of the China Law Society.<br> <br>

-She has served successively as Vice President of the School Law of Zhongnan University of Economics and Law, Vice President of Hubei High People's Court, President of Hubei University of Economics, Chairman of the Hubei Provincial Committee of the CPWDP, and Vice Chairman of the Hubei Provincial Committee of the CPPCC.
+She has served successively as Vice President of the Law School of Zhongnan University of Economics and Law, Vice President of Hubei High People's Court, President of Hubei University of Economics, Chairman of the Hubei Provincial Committee of the CPWDP, and Vice Chairman of the Hubei Provincial Committee of the CPPCC.
 She was successively among the list of the Young and Middle-aged Experts with Outstanding Contributions to Hubei Province, the Young Experts with Outstanding Contributions by the State Council and the third batch of Outstanding Young and Middle-aged Jurists, and won the titles of China’s Renowned Scholar of Law, China’s Representatives in Rule of Law.
 She is listed among the “Leading Talents in Philosophy and Social Sciences” of China’s "Ten Thousand Talents Program."
       </p>
    </div>
   </div>